indzz/pdfprotect/README.md

 # PDF Protection
-One of the requirements of the project is to add a password protection to the uploaded file.
-The workflow is:
-1. CMS user uploads a PDF file in the CMS
-2. When a visitor clicks the download button, he/she will be asked to set a password to the file
-3. The system runs the script to add password encryption to the PDF
+This library was developed to add password encryption to an existing PDF file.
-4. The system returns the encrypted file to the browser

-## Solution 1
+## Driver 1 - FPDI
 The first solution requires PHP only.

 It uses FPDI to import all pages of the source PDF and add each page to a new file.
 Then, it outputs the file binary as a response.